aguilar-gomez/pumaRescue/PyagourundiRef/preprocessing/README.md

     - 'FS' (Fisher Strand bias)
     - 'MQ' (Mapping Quality)
     - 'SOR' (Strand Odds Ratio)
+7. **RepeatMask**: Mask repeats that were soft masked by NCBI, using WindowMasker
+8. Exclude Sex chromosomes and mitochondria
-3. **SimplifyExtract**: remove sites that fail filters and merge all scaffolds
+9. **SimplifyExtract**: remove sites that fail filters and merge all scaffolds